 The way businesses calculate churn depends on the company and its business model.

-One good way to calculate the churn rate is by taking the number of customers who have either left your business or canceled their subscription, divided by the total number of customers at the beginning of one period and then multiplied by one hundred.
+One good way to calculate churn rate is by taking the number of customers who have either left your business or canceled their subscription, divided by the total number of customers at the beginning of one period, and then multiplied by one hundred.

 This tells you what percentage of people are leaving your business in a certain time frame.
 The higher this percentage is, the more risk there is for your business to fail or lose clients.

 Another way to calculate churn, which is more focused on revenue, is to take your monthly recurring revenue at the start of the month and then divide that by the revenue loss during the same month.

 Exclude any new sales from this calculation as what you’re looking for is how much revenue you lost from the previous month.

 A low churn rate indicates high customer satisfaction, which means a longer average customer lifetime and more revenue for your business in the long run.
 Because it’s much easier to keep customers than gain new ones, this is exactly what your business needs to have.